nexusformat/definitions/manual/source/classes/index.rst

     As in base classes (see above), additional terms that are not described by the application definition, may be added to data files that incorporate or adhere to application definitions.

+    .. index:: link

+    It is recommended that NeXus links be used liberally in data files to reduce duplication of data.
+This is especially true when writing data adhering to an application definition.
+For raw data, write the raw data in the :ref:`NXinstrument` tree and then link to it from the location(s) defined in the relevant application definition.

 :ref:`contributed definitions <contributed.definitions>`
     NXDL files in the NeXus contributed definitions include propositions from